We are happy to discuss this with our community. If you have questions, please ask us.

 OIFR would like to both meet the specific needs of our community and recruit and retain volunteers by offering health insurance benefits based on response availability and training participation.
 The time involved in initial and continued training is hard to balance with full-time jobs and family.
 Some self-employed business owners or under-employed community members may benefit from health insurance options through volunteering, and the community at large will benefit from increased volunteer staffing.

 The practice of offering health insurance for volunteers is a well established method of Recruitment and Retention (R&R), and is one of the grant categories available under FEMA SAFER grants to fire departments.
 In order to reduce the impact on our budget, OIFR administration has applied for a region wide grant for this specific R&R activity.
-It is unknown at this time if the grant will be awarded.
-If awarded, the grant period would be 12 to 48 months.
+The grant was not awarded to us this year (updated 2/2024).
+If awarded, the grant period would have been 12 to 48 months.
 Whether awarded or not, OIFR has budgeted to be able to continue this program for the long term.

 Our volunteers are essential to operations of our fire department.
 Making volunteering work for them works for all of us.